 Although ATLAS.ti facilitates many of the activities involved in qualitative data analysis and interpretation (particularly selecting, tagging data, and annotating), its purpose is not to fully automate these processes.
-Automatic interpretation of text cannot succeed in grasping the complexity, lack of explicitness, or contextuality of
+Automatic interpretation of text cannot succeed in grasping the complexity, lack of explicitness, or contextuality of scientific or everyday knowledge.
+In fact, ATLAS.ti was designed to be more than a single tool - think of it as a professional workbench that provides a broad selection of effective tools for a variety of problems and tasks.

-ATLAS.ti -- The Knowledge Workbench
+ATLAS.ti - The Knowledge Workbench